konnectors/libs/packages/cozy-clisk/docs/RequestInterceptor.md

 ## Fetching the response

-You can fetch the intercepted responses in two ways : `waitForRequestInterception` or directly listening to requestInterceptor events.
+You can fetch the intercepted response in two ways : `waitForRequestInterception` or directly listening to requestInterceptor events.